SuperHouse/OpenKayo/README.md

 like "-155, -453".

-Nozzles are at a 0 position when fully retracted (raised) and typically descend to approximately -9.8mm to touch the surface of a clamped PCB or feeder pickup location.
+Nozzles are at a 0 position when fully retracted (raised) and typically descend to approximately -9.8mm to -10.1mm to touch the surface of a clamped PCB or feeder pickup location.

 ## Supported G-Codes